slideflow/slideflow/docs-source/source/extract_tiles.rst

     P.extract_tiles(tile_px=299, tile_um=302, normalizer='reinhard')

-Alternatively, real-time normalization can be performed with nearly any pipeline function that accepts TFRecord inputs.
-For example, to normalize tiles during training:
+Alternatively, real-time normalization can be performed with all pipeline functions that process TFRecords.
+For example, real-time normalization during training is enabled by setting the appropriate hyperparameter:

 .. code-block:: python

-    P.train(..., normalizer='reinhard', normalizer_source='/path/to/reference.png')
+    from slideflow.model import ModelParams
+    hp = ModelParams(..., normalizer='reinhard')

+If a normalizer was used during model training, the appropriate information will be stored in the model metadata file, `params.json`, located in the saved model folder.
+Any function within `slideflow` that uses this model will then process images using the same normalization strategy.

 Background filtering
 ********************